Door Cat Scratcher

 Save your furniture from your cat's claws by making this simple cat scratcher from carpet remnants.

-Here's a Good Thing for your cat: a homemade scratcher that you can hang on a door knob, mount on a wall, or even place on the floor.
+You can hang this homemade scratcher on a door knob, mount it on a wall, or even place it on the floor.

 - Wooden plank (we used poplar) that is 1/2-inch thick, 6 inches wide, and 39 inches long